dbmcclain/Astronomy/README.md

 *qth-lat* - latitude (+N, -S)

 *qth-elev* - elevation in meters.
-Not current used for anything.
+Not currently used for anything.

 *qth-tz* - Time zone offset, in hours, from UTC. (+E, -W)
 ```